William Henry Gist: Political career

-Gist won election to the South Carolina House of Representatives in 1840 as a strong supporter of states' rights to chattel slavery, and he was elected to the South Carolina Senate in 1844.
+Gist won election to the South Carolina House of Representatives in 1840 as a strong supporter of states' rights and chattel slavery, and he was elected to the South Carolina Senate in 1844.
 He served three terms in the SC state Senate before being elected by the General Assembly as the 68th Governor of South Carolina.
 Gist's home at Rose Hill Plantation served as the Governor's Mansion during his term as governor.

 Gist was bitterly opposed to the presidential candidacy of Abraham Lincoln in November 1860, and Gist had discussed with governors of other Southern states what course of action they would take if Lincoln were elected.
 Gist believed that because the United States of America was created through a compact among sovereign states, the states retained their sovereign powers and could leave the Union if the federal government failed to protect their rights and privileges.
 Receiving assurances from the governors of Florida and Mississippi that they would follow South Carolina's lead, Gist called for a secession convention to be held in Columbia on December 17, 1860.
 The convention was moved to Charleston because of a smallpox outbreak in Columbia, and Gist was one of the signers of the Ordinance of Secession on December 20, 1860.
 Florida and Mississippi signed their own Ordinance of Secession in January 1861.

 The creation of the South Carolina Executive Council in 1861 provided Gist with an opportunity to participate in the state's wartime activities of the Civil War.
 He was in charge of the Department of Treasury and Finance and later the Department of Construction and Manufactures, but the dissolution of the South Carolina Executive Council in September 1862 ended his involvement in the politics of the state.

 Gist had two sons who fought for the Confederacy the youngest being David Christopher Gist.
 His eldest son William was killed by a Union sharpshooter outside of Chattanooga, Tennessee in 1863.
 Gist was the cousin of States Rights Gist, a Confederate brigadier general who died leading a charge at the Battle of Franklin, Tennessee, in 1864.